How Long Does an Executor Have to Settle an Estate in Alberta?

 Does an executor have to give an accounting to beneficiaries?

 Yes.
 The executor must maintain a detailed record of debts and expenses paid, and can be held accountable for malfeasance if they misuse or misappropriate estate funds.

-How does one take possession of inherited property in Canada?
+How does one take possession of inherited property in Alberta?

 The executor will take care of getting the title transferred to you, and should provide you with a date, time, and place to pick up your keys and sign any necessary paperwork.

-What are your options when you inherit property in Canada?
+What are your options when you inherit property in Alberta?